|

 If you say you have a “game system” for sale, maybe 100 people would be interested.
 But they wouldn't know which game system it is, wouldn't know the price range, and wouldn't even know if they want to buy it until after you answer a bunch of questions for them, right?

 If you said you have a “vintage Atari game system” for sale, maybe only 30 people would be interested, but those are BUYERS.
-They've got money in hand, and they're ready to grab it if it's the right price, and presented in the right way.
+They've got money in hand, and they're ready to grab it if it's the right price and presented in the right way.

 Same thing with “video games” for sale.
 Personally, I'm a video game snob and though I love to play them, there are probably only about 10 games I'd get excited over and have cash in hand ready to buy.
 For this reason, I wouldn't click on a listing that said “video games”.
 I would, however, click on one that said “Tony Hawk video games”.